epfl-lasa/iiwa_ros/README.md

 roslaunch iiwa_gazebo iiwa_gazebo.launch
 ```

 **Both of the above commands will launch IIWA in torque-control mode (with gravity compensation enabled)!
-To change the controller, please edit the launch files to select the appropriate controller.**
+To change the control mode (e.g., position), please edit the launch files to select the appropriate controller.**

 Acknowledgements
 ---------------------